-Things to know about Cluj Napoca
+A few things to know about Cluj Napoca

-During the middle ages, the city was occupied Hungary and was officially a part of the Austro-Hungarian Empire until 1918 and for a brief period of time in the 1940s.
+During the middle ages, the city was occupied by Hungary and was officially a part of the Austro-Hungarian Empire until 1918 and also for a brief period of time in the 1940s.

-As a result, the majority of the population of Cluj Napoca was Hungarian by the late 60s, when things shifted because of the communist regime that sent Romanian workers for the industrialization of the area.
+As a result, the majority of the population of Cluj Napoca was Hungarian by the late 1960s, when things shifted because of the communist regime that sent Romanian workers for the industrialization of the area.

 Until 2004, the city was led by a Romanian nationalist figure that promoted hate against the Hungarians and as a result of his policies, the city stagnated due to a lack of investments.

-But since 2004, when the nationalist leader lost office, Cluj started to grow rapidly and establish itself as one of the most important cities in Romania: as a major part of the country’s economy, as well as a city of culture and arts.
+But since 2004, when the nationalist leader lost office, Cluj started to grow rapidly and established itself as one of the most important cities in Romania: as a major part of the country’s economy, as well as a city of culture and arts.

-Cluj Napoca is also one important university city in Romania, one of the greatest in the country, together with Bucharest, Timisoara or Iasi.
+Cluj Napoca is also one important university center in Romania, one of the greatest in the country too, together with Bucharest, Timisoara or Iasi.

 Cluj is also one of the most beautiful cities in the country, with many old buildings still standing and in a good shape.
-The old city center is specifically charming.

 The city also has an international airport (which grows in terms of destinations on a yearly basis), as well as the train station that connects it to the rest of Romania.

 Where to live in Cluj, Romania